IT Project Launch in APAC

-Major IT projects in Asia Pacific seem to fail on a daily basis.
-Big things go badly from the start, not only in new or troubled firms, but also in mature ones with veteran managers.
+Major IT projects fail on a daily basis.
+Big things go bad from the start, not only in new or troubled firms, but also in mature ones with veteran managers.
 Why?

-New technologies, changing regulations, shifts in the market, and competition are all factors, but the root cause seems to be the deeply ambitious business strategies that APAC organizations must have today.
+New technologies, changing regulations, shifts in the market, and competition are all factors, but the root cause seems to be the deeply ambitious business strategies of today's organizations.
 These strategies they deploy by launching major IT projects, often in bundles, or portfolios linked to other organizations.
-For this reason, any single IT project here begins life in a tangled matrix of other such projects, each in the context of it's own firm's dynamic strategies, aiming to win in its competitive sector, in a hugely populous region, in flux, economically and politically.
-For these reasons and more, IT projects here are complex, conflict is impossible to avoid, and turbulence is certain.
+For this reason, any single IT project begins life in a tangled matrix of other such projects, each in the context of it's own firm's dynamic strategies, aiming to win in its competitive sector, in hugely populous regions, in flux, economically and politically.
+For these reasons and more, IT projects are hyper-complex, conflict is impossible to avoid, and turbulence is certain.

 Not every project manager can handle such challenges.
 Especially tough is getting off to a good start.
 The project manager may be a fine technical person or team leader, but when cultural differences, ambitious business plans, or competing internal agendas get in the picture, projects become difficult to define at the front end, harder to plan, and then impossible to deliver.

 What is needed is a systemic foundation for the pre-planning stage of projects, a stage that may also be called concept, definition, or initiation.
 21st Century project management offers such a foundation.
 This course is designed to provide participants with this foundation and with practical know-how in using it.